OpenBankingUK/read-write-api-docs-pub/profiles/account-and-transaction-api-profile.md

 The PSU may request the AISP to revoke consent that it has authorised.
 If consent is revoked with the AISP:

 - The AISP **must** cease to access the APIs at that point.
-- The AISP **must** call the **DELETE** operation on the account-access-consent resource (before confirming consent revocation with the PSU) to indicate to the ASPSP that the PSU has revoked consent.
+- The AISP **must** call the **DELETE** operation on the account-access-consent resource (before confirming consent revocation with the PSU) as soon as is practically possible, to indicate to the ASPSP that the PSU has revoked consent.

 ### Changes to Selected Account(s)